mediadrop/mediadrop/doc/dev/api.rst

 MediaCore provides two methods of listing categories:
 :meth:`index <mediacore.controllers.api.categories.CategoriesController.index>`
-for listing all categories in a flat list
-:meth:`tree <mediacore.controllers.api.categories.CategoriesController.tree>`
-for listing all categories in what in the hierarchy tree.
+for listing all categories in a flat list, and :meth:`tree <mediacore.controllers.api.categories.CategoriesController.tree>` for listing all categories in the hierarchy tree.

 Both of these methods make use of the **category_info** dicts provided by the private